h2oai/h2ogpt/docs/FAQ.md

 If you see this error, then you either have insufficient GPU memory or insufficient CPU memory.
 E.g. for 6.9B model one needs minimum of 27GB free memory.

+### TypeError: Chroma.init() got an unexpected keyword argument 'anonymized_telemetry'

+Please check your version of langchain vs. the one in requirements.txt.
+Somehow the wrong version is installed.
+Try to install the correct one.

 ### Larger models require more GPU memory

 Depending on available GPU memory, you can load differently sized models.
 For multiple GPUs, automatic sharding can be enabled with `--use_gpu_id=False`, but this is disabled by default since cuda:x cuda:y mismatches can occur.